Sewers, Septic Systems and Waste Water

-The City of Holyoke partners with Suez Holyoke to provide complete water cycle solutions.
-United Water provides sustainable solutions for essential environmental services including wastewater collection system repair and maintenance.
+The City of Holyoke partners with Veolia Holyoke to provide complete water cycle solutions.
+Veolia Inc. provides sustainable solutions for essential environmental services including wastewater collection system repair and maintenance.
 In many places throughout the city, the sewer system still carries both sewage and stormwater.
 Many improvements are being made to separate these two different waste flows, but when it rains, the addition of stormwater to sewage flow in the system continues to overwhelm the capacities of wastewater treatment facilities.
 This causes polluting overflows into receiving water bodies such as the Connecticut River.
 See the Stormwater Tab for more information.

-The City of Holyoke has recently updated its Combined Sewer Overflow (CSO) Long-Term Control Plan to provide a timetable and schedule for making further improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
-A copy of the draft Plan submitted to EPA and MassDEP for review approval can be accessed through this link.
-Holyoke CSO LTCP Update Rpt-Phases 1 & 2 Draft 12-30-19
+The City of Holyoke's Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP) provides a timetable and schedule for making further improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
+A copy of the Holyoke CSO LTCP can be requested through the Engineering Department.
+The Holyoke LTCP Executive Summary can be accessed at the following.
+(Link)

 Q: Whom should I contact if I have a question on my sewer bill?

 A: If you think your sewer bill may be incorrect, the first step you should take is to call the Department of Public Works office at 413-322-5645.